telerik/blazor-docs/components/stacklayout/overview.md

 # Blazor StackLayout Overview

-The <a href="https://www.telerik.com/blazor-ui/stacklayout" target="_blank">StackLayout for Blazor</a> is a component that easily allows aligning multiple elements in a vertical or horizontal order.
+The <a href="https://www.telerik.com/blazor-ui/stacklayout" target="_blank">StackLayout for Blazor</a> is a component that easily aligns multiple elements in a vertical or horizontal order.

 ## Creating Blazor StackLayout

 1. Use the `<TelerikStackLayout>` tag to add the component to your razor page.

-2. Inside the `<TelerikStackLayout>` tag, add the desired custom elements.
+2. Inside the `<TelerikStackLayout>` tag, add the desired HTML containers (e.g. `<div>`) or components.
+Each immediate child element will represent one stack layout item.

 3. Set `Width` and `Height`.

-4. (optionally) Set the `Orientation` parameter.
+4. (optional) Set the `Orientation` parameter to determine the layouts direction.

 >caption StackLayout basic configuration.